nus-cs2103-AY2324S2/ip/docs/README.md

 ```

 ### Listing all tasks: `list`
-Description: list all tasks in the task list.
+List all tasks in the task list.<br>
 Sample output:
 ```
 Here are the tasks in your list: